mozmark/WebRTC-codelab/README.md

 4. Try out Remy Sharp's tool [nodemon](https://github.com/remy/nodemon).
 This monitors any changes in your Node.js application and automatically restarts the server when changes are saved.

+5. This app uses a JavaScript prompt to get a room name.
+Work out a way to get the room name from the URL, for example _localhost:2013/foo_ would give the room name _foo_.

 ## Step 6: Put it all together: RTCDataChannel + RTCPeerConnection

 [...]